christianhelle/apiclientcodegen/README.md

 The **AutoRestCodeGenerator** code generator produces code that depends on the [Microsoft.Rest.ClientRuntime v2.3.20](https://www.nuget.org/packages/Microsoft.Rest.ClientRuntime/2.3.20) nuget package

-The current version of this Visual Studio Extension requires you to manually add the nuget package that the generated code depends on.
-This might change in the future, but for now its a manual step
+This Visual Studio Extension will automatically add the required nuget packages that the generated code depends on

 **Screenshots**